yorikvanhavre/FreeCAD-manual/working_with_freecad/creating_renderings.md

 * Start by loading the table.FCStd file that we modeled earlier or from the link at the bottom of this chapter.
 * Press the small down arrow next to the ![icon](http://www.freecadweb.org/wiki/images/thumb/5/59/Raytracing_New.png/16px-Raytracing_New.png) [New Povray project](http://www.freecadweb.org/wiki/index.php?title=Raytracing_New) button, and choose the **RadiosityNormal** template
 * A warning message might appear telling you that the current 3D view is not in perspective mode and the rendering will therefore differ.
-Correct this by choosing **No**, choosing menu **View->Perspective view** and choosing the RadiosityNormal template again.
+Correct this by choosing **No**, choosing menu **View→Perspective view** and choosing the RadiosityNormal template again.
 * You might also try other templates after you created a new project, simply by editing its **Template** property.
 * A new project has now been created: